JohnHios/final_project/deloitte_investment_project/outputs/deloitte_investiment_project_pda.md

 1. The mental health dataset was limited in scope as there were no references for the UK, and only outdated information from 2011 was available for all other countries.
 As a result, the mental health data were not considered in this work.

-2. Education expenditure data for the UK and several other countries had multiple missing values (refer to Figure 3).
-Imputing the missing data with substitute values was not deemed appropriate as this would distort the dataset.
+2. The public spending on education dataset had multiple missing values for the UK and several other countries (see Figure 3).
+Imputing the missing data with substitute values was not deemed appropriate, as this would distort the dataset.
 The subsequent steps in the analysis would not benefit from the induced bias and therefore it was decided to limit the scope of this dataset.

 <div class="figure" style="text-align: center">